NAGL System NAGL: Design and development

 The aircraft features a cable-braced hang glider-style high-wing, weight-shift controls, single-place accommodation, foot-launching and landing and a single engine in tractor configuration.

 The aircraft uses a standard hang glider wing, made from bolted-together aluminum tubing, with its single surface wing covered in Dacron sailcloth.
 The wing is supported by a single tube-type kingpost and uses an "A" frame control bar.
 The engine is a two-stroke, single cylinder NAGL.
 The engine is mounted beneath the glider's keel tube, with the exhaust system facing forward and driving a large 2.0 m propeller via an extension shaft.
-The large diameter propeller makes for quiet operations, including on take off.
+The large diameter propeller makes for quiet operations, including on takeoff.
 The fuel tank capacity is 5 L, with 9 L optional.

 The preferred launch and landing position is prone, with the pilot relying on wheels on the control bar and a short trolley with wheels supporting the pilot's feet and pod.
 Foot launching is also possible.

 In reviewing the aircraft, Rene Coulon noted that the NAGL is "a very original design".